Bannon is moving to Europe to set up The Movement, a populist foundation to rival George Soros and spark a right-wing revolt across the continent.

 Comment by Wayne Hall

-Steve Bannon works with the Pope, it seems, who does not speak for Christians as a whole, much less citizens as a whole, though he is trying to speak for citizens as a whole without speaking for Christians as a whole. https://riseforclimate.org/the-popes-call-for-people-power/
+Steve Bannon works with the Vatican, it seems, which does not speak for Christians as a whole, much less citizens as a whole, though he is trying to speak for citizens as a whole without speaking for Christians as a whole. https://riseforclimate.org/the-popes-call-for-people-power/

 If Bannon wants to fight Soros in the European Parliament, in alliance with the Vatican, the best way of dealing with this is not to fight for Soros in the European Parliament, but to fight the European Parliament, by setting up an alternative citizens parliament, in Eastern Europe so as to take advantage of the Orthodox demographic element in the population without compromising the necessary secular approach to politics.
 The alternative citizens parliament should be absolutely free from the influence of the corporate media, should seek constitutionally underwritten power as a revocable alternative to the European Parliament, should resolutely defend Julian Assange and should be open to collaboration with whatever elements in Bannon’s movement agree that the European Parliament should not have a monopoly on representing European citizens and are willing to support our alternative parliament (in the sense of being willing to vote for it in a periodic referendum).
 We should not attempt just traditional parliamentary competition with them but should also propose a scheme into which they can be co-opted without abandoning their obligations to their own movement FOR AS LONG AS THE EUROPEAN PARLIAMENT HAS A MANDATE.